Athlete angry after wardrobe malfunction exposes his genitalia during race

 The 18-year-old started well out of the blocks, but he was soon seen repeatedly reaching towards his crotch instead of swinging his arms as he ran down the home straight.

-Eagle-eyed viewers spotted the unfortunate reason Nonino's run was compromised as he tried to contain his thunder as it repeatedly fell out during the race.
+Eagle-eyed viewers spotted the unfortunate reason Nonino's run was compromised, with him trying to contain his thunder as it repeatedly fell out during the race.

 Replays showed he started well but began to drift further and further behind as he reacted to his situation.